CocoShun/MoonPause/README.md

 It also allows to pause all games prior to system suspend which seems to fix some issues with crackling audio or freezing emulators.

-The **Pause on focus loss** feature will automatically pause apps that are not in focus when switching between them.
+The **Pause on focus/streaming loss** feature will automatically pause apps that are not in focus when switching between them or when moonlight connection is lost.
 A bit like the Xbox quick-suspend/resume feature (without the dump to disk functionality unfortunately).
 If you manually change the state of an app (pause/resume) in this mode it will be stickied and not change state automatically anymore on focus change (depicted by a blue play/pause icon) until it is manually changed back.

 In addition to **Pause on focus loss**, **Also on overlay** will also pause apps when the Steam Overlay is on (by pressing the **STEAM** button).